310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Keito %}
 Hmm, is he acting in an unsettling manner by any chance…?
 Morisawa left to help Kiryu get settled in the ryokan, since he looked to be in a serious state of health—

-But if he's attempting to do something terrible in accordance with his order, it might have been a mistake to entrust Kiryu to him.
+But if he’s attempting to do something terrible in accordance with his order, it might have been a mistake to entrust Kiryu to him.

 I was naive to think that Morisawa would never do anything malicious…
 {% endbubble %}